AirshipCMS/Docs/Collections.md

 In order for each item to be publicly available on the site, the item must have a Publish Date set to one that is not in the future.
 Set a publish date by toggling the `Draft Item` at the right when creating/editing the item, and then choose a date for when it should be published.

-See the [Aerostats](Aerostats.md) documentation for more information.
+See the [Collection Item Properties](/documentation/view/collection-item-properties) documentation for more information.

 ## Edit an Aerostat